albaintor/integration-lgtv/README.md

 ## Usage

+### Installation on the Remote (recommended)

+- Enable always on on your LG TV to be able to power on lan (see https://www.home-assistant.io/integrations/webostv/)
+- Download the release from the release section : file ending with `.tar.gz`
+- Navigate into the Web Configurator of the remote, go into the `Integrations` tab, click on `Add new` and select : `Install custom`
+- Select the downloaded `.tar.gz` file and click on upload
+- Once uploaded, the new integration should appear in the list : click on it and select `Start setup`

-### Setup
+### Setup as external integration

 - Requires Python 3.11
 - Under a virtual environment : the driver has to be run in host mode and not bridge mode, otherwise the turn on function won't work (a magic packet has to be sent through network and it won't reach it under bridge mode)
-- Enable always on on your LG TV to be able to power on lan
+- Enable always on on your LG TV to be able to power on lan (see https://www.home-assistant.io/integrations/webostv/)
+- When using this integration as external (docker...), set this environment variable to avoid errors : `UC_EXTERNAL`
 - Install required libraries:
   (using a [virtual environment](https://docs.python.org/3/library/venv.html) is highly recommended)